gridsandspaces/SAA-C03/index.md

 - Recovery Point Objective (RPO) - How much data can you lose?
 - Recovery Time Objective (RTO) - How quickly can you recover?

 ## General Security
 - MOST secure, don't expose credentials = Use IAM roles
 	- Associate with EC2 instance profile
 - Defense-In-Depth = Keep things private
 - GuardDuty - Monitor for malicious activity
 - Inspector - Monitor for software vulnerabilities
-- Trusted Advisor - recommendations on a variety of cost, availability and security topics
+- Trusted Advisor - Recommendations on a variety of cost, availability and security topics

 -------------

 ## API Gateway
 - API Gateway to ECS - Create a VPC endpoint
 - Reduce latency, geo distributed = Edge-optimised endpoint
 - Use canary deployments to roll out a new API version
+- Use caching to reduce load
+- Custom authorizers (JWT, IAM)

 ## Artifact
 - Generate and download compliance reports

 ## Athena
 - Glue Data Catalog Query